gvwilson/thirdbit/src/fiction/makers-return/index.md

 "What was *that* all about?"
 the mayor demanded in exasperation.

-Sindy looked at the now-silent cylinder.
+Sindy held up the now-silent cylinder.
 "That's who I was telling you about.
 She said she's in space right now but they're going to land."

 "They're going to what?
 Who?"

-FIXME: fill this in with a couple of minutes of argument.

-"What is it?"
+Sindy took a deep breath.
+"I think she's a Maker."

+She knew from the way Mayor Lupus's ears flattened that it had been the wrong thing to say.
+"A Maker,"
+she repeated flatly.
+"In space.
+And she's going to…"

+"…to land," Sindy finished lamely.

+The mayor exchanged a look with Special Blazes.
+"It's probably some kind of recording," the tiger said.
+"A lot of stuff like that turns up, and"—what is it?"
 Special Blazes turned to Nash as the crocodile elbowed him and pointed at the sky.
 A star had appeared in the daytime sky, and it was moving.